benbotto/insulin/README.md

 # insulin
-Dependency injection container with inversion of control for node.js
+Dependency injection container with inversion of control for node.js.

+Work in progress.
+Simple DiC/IoC for node.js.